Dat3SemStartCode/jwtProofOfConcept/README.md

 ### Integration Tests
 **mvn verify**

-This runs the integration tests with Jetty
+#### This runs the integration tests with Jetty.
+So far these tests verify behaviour for:
+- Whether the server is up
+- Behaviour when accessing a protected resource without the required permissions
+- Behaviour when accessing a protecte resource with the required permissions

+## What this demo "proofs"
+- JAX-RS (jersey) with Tomcat or Jetty, either as war-deployment or embedded server
+- @provider  (used for cors-filters and Exception mappers)
+- Unit-test with maven
+- Integration test with maven and (in the provided code) Jetty